orlando-rodriguez/publicPong/README.md

 ## Galvanize Telephone

-In Galvanize Telephone, you'll across data across networks and add it to your pages.
+In Galvanize Telephone, you'll access data across networks and add it to your pages.

 ## Standard